 The apostle Paul was an incredible man.
 Perhaps no apostle in the early church experienced more personal insults, threats, imprisonments, and beatings than Paul.
 For this reason his faithfulness in service to our Lord and Savior is exemplary.
 Similar to every Christian, Paul had a unique experience with the Lord Jesus.
 This experience lead him to see the depths of his depravity, and therefore the greatness of the grace in his life.

 Relationship between marriage and faithful service to God

-As an exemplary model of service to Christ many wonder about the relationship between marriage and faithful service to God.
+Many wonder about the relationship between marriage and faithful service to God.
 Within this train of reasoning many have wondered about whether the apostle Paul was married.
-In 1 Corinthians 7, Paul is writing to the Church in Corinth.
-In verse 8 he states, “To the unmarried and the widows I that it is good for them to remain single as I am.”
+In one of his letter to the church of Corinth, he states, “To the unmarried and the widows I that it is good for them to remain single as I am” (1 Corinthians 7:8).
 What we can see in this one verse is that at least at the time of the writing of this book Paul was single.